If you are in a hurry The Best Snorkel Gear Package is The Seal Buddy Panoramic Snorkel Set

 Semi- Dry Snorkels are almost a hybrid between the classic and dry snorkels but they work a bit differently.
 Rather than having no protection or having a fully sealed off area they have various slits and vents that filters water out without completely sealing off your breathing tube.
 This type of snorkel usually filters most of the water away from the breathing space when it goes under the water.

 Most of the Reviewed Snorkels in this list are dry top simply because they are the best type of snorkel for a beginner.
-Dry Top Snorkels are Snorkels that have a protection piece at the top of the snorkel.
+Dry Top Snorkels are Snorkels that have a protection piece at the top of the snorkel called a splash guard.
 How a dry top snorkel works is there is a ball within the protection piece.
 As soon as you dive under the water that ball closes the valves sealing off any water from getting into the snorkel barrel and your mouth.
 These snorkels are best for beginners and divers who are in choppier conditions.

 The type of snorkel and it’s fit ultimately depend on you.
 Some are made to fit more comfortably and are softer while some are harder.
 Try a few out before purchasing one so you get a feel for it.